 Receiving his B.A. from David Lipscomb University, Neal recently received the “Young Alumnus of the Year Award” from his alma mater.
 He has also studied at the Santa Fe Institute of Fine Arts, The Scottsdale Artist School, the Lyme Academy of Art, and is a protégé of America’s most celebrated figurative and portrait painter, Everett Raymond Kinstler.
 His work has been featured in publications such as American Artist, International Artist, Sketchbook, The Artist’s Magazine, Art News, Fine Art Connoisseur, Art Collector Magazine, and Nashville Arts Magazine.

 Neal is a member of the board of directors of the Portrait Society of America and Cheekwood Museum of Art.
-He is an Exhibiting Artist member of the National Arts Club, the Allied Artists of America, the Artist Fellowship, the Cumberland Society of Painters, the Audubon Artists, the Players Club of New York, the Salmagundi Club of New York, the Lotos Club of New York, and the Sloane Club of London.
+He is an Exhibiting Artist member of the National Arts Club, the Allied Artists of America, the Artist Fellowship, the Cumberland Society of Painters, the Audubon Artists, the Century Association, the Salmagundi Club of New York, the Lotos Club of New York, and the Sloane Club of London.

 A graduate of Leadership Nashville class of 2010, Neal is a member of the Economic Club of Nashville and serves as a deacon at Granny White Church of Christ.
 He enjoys community outreach projects, golf, plein air landscape painting, travel, and reading with a particular interest in history.
 The father of two daughters, Neal and his wife are the present owners and guardians of a historic home, Lone Oak Manor, a 100 year old English manor style country house in Nashville, Tennessee.